Skip to main content Skip to footer

 • AI-powered supplier recommendations and contract analysis with automated negotiation summaries

-• Centralized work management hub with embedded social collaboration tools and approval workflows
+• Centralized work management platform with embedded social collaboration capabilities and approval workflows

 • Project-based procurement capabilities that align material acquisition with specific project goals and budgets